Gnumaru/executejs/README.md

 * **Q: How are the scripts loaded?**

-A: They are loaded with **synchronous** *XMLHttpRequest* and executed with *eval(xmlhttp.responseText)*;
+A: Since javascript doesn't have such functionality built into the language (yet), there are currently **ONLY TWO** (cross browser, plugin independent) ways of loading one script file from another without adding several script tags "by hand".
+You can eval another file, or you can add programmatically another script tag in your html after the script tag belonging to the script being executed. executejs load the scripts with **purposefully synchronous** *XMLHttpRequest*, cache them into Functions using "new Function(xmlhttp.responseText)" and executes them;

-* **Q: eval?
+* **Q: "new Function()" with a string? that's eval disguised!
 Are you fucking crazy?
 What about security?**

 A: executejs is not about protecting corporative data that could harness the world peace if leaked.
 It is about the most simple way to execute files without using script tags.
-It could be very usefull for games, for example, but it should not by large corporations where security is essential.
+It could be usefull for games, for example, but it should not by large corporations where security is essential.

 * **Q: But...
 JQuery already has this functionality, it is the *getScript* function, wich takes a string with the script path, executes it in the global context, and can even execute a callback uppon finishing the execution.**

 A: That's right, JQuery already has this functionality.
-But if you don't need to use jquery (maybe because you are working only with canvas) it wouldn't be wise to use a 10300 lines of code long library just to get a functionality you could get with less than 50 lines of code.
+But if you don't need/want to use jquery (maybe because you are working only with canvas) it wouldn't be necessary to use a 10300 lines of code long library just to get a functionality you could get with a few lines.

 * **Q: Can I load cross domain scripts?**

-A: No. the browsers' same domain policies prevent cross domain scripts to be loaded by xmlhttprequest, and that is great because it is secure =).
+A: No. The browsers' same domain policies prevent cross domain scripts from being loaded by XMLHttpRequest, and that is great because it is secure =).
+It makes it hard to inject code into your own code that will redirect to code hosted in another domain.
 But you can load cross domain scripts inside the code adding programmatically another script tag with the src attribute referencing the desired cross domain script, something like this:
 ```javascript
 var script = document.createElement('script');
 script.src = "http://my.cross.domain/script.js";